WHERE I BEGAN

 Supported marketing efforts and collaborated with project lead architects to create presentation graphics and marketing documents.
 Provided design services for the Portland Chapter of the AIA.
 Design projects for the AIA included invitations, posters and an elaborate 3D ornament for President Clinton’s White House Christmas trees.

-California Polytechnic State University, San Luis Obispo, California, Bachelor of Arts, Applied Art & Design
+Cal Poly, San Luis Obispo, California, BA, Applied Art & Design

-Ongoing study of Design, Art & Craftmaking: Udemy Online, Oregon College of Art and Craft, Portland Community College, Mount Hood Community College, Sitka Center for Art & Ecology, Cuesta College
+Continuing stud of design, art & craft: Udemy Online, Oregon College of Art and Craft, Portland Community College, Mount Hood Community College, Sitka Center for Art & Ecology, Cuesta College

 AIGA - Seattle Chapter, AIA Portland Design Volunteer, Oregon Potters Association - former board member, SMART Volunteer (Start Making a Reader Today), Earth Day Volunteer - Portland, City Repair Project Volunteer - Portland, Women’s Homeless Shelter Crafter Volunteer - Seattle